kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - Pod update rules implemented: source Pod spec changes are rejected while `Checkpointing=True`, and restore Pod changes that would break the equality check are rejected until the restore completes.
+- Runtime options implemented with the RuntimeClass allow-list (`podCheckpoint.allowedCheckpointOptions` and `allowedRestoreOptions`), checked at admission and by the kubelet.
 - `checkpoint_digest` and `expected_checkpoint_digest` defined in the CRI and recorded in `status.checkpointDigest`; runtimes may leave them empty in alpha.
 - Field selectors `spec.sourcePod.name` and `status.nodeName` registered on the `PodCheckpoint`